thiagotars/tripzz-planner/README.md

 Your app should be accessible at http://localhost:3000

-**Important Note:**

-    For development purposes, you can use the following temporary credentials:

-    Username: thiago@gmail.com
-    Password: 123456

 ## Continued development

 I am currently focused on implementing a robust user authentication and authorization system to enhance security and privacy.
 Once complete, users will be again able to create their own accounts and securely manage their travel plans.

-In parallel, we are committed to improving the overall user experience by:
+I am committed to improving the overall user experience by:

     Enhancing UI/UX: Implementing smoother page transitions and visually appealing loading states.
     Expanding features: Introducing collaborative features that allow users to share and plan trips together.